gavenda/basura-jda/README.md

 - Display media rankings based on season, season year, and format.

 ## I will just use Annie instead!
 Go ahead.
-I won't be publicly hosting this bot unless necessary (I only host it when I'm online).
-The only difference between this and Annie is that it uses interaction commands
-(or slash commands as most people call it)
+The only difference between this and **Annie** is that it uses interaction commands (or slash commands as most people call it)

 **Annie** has a lot better social interactions while this purely focuses on what everyone has watched, scored, and mainly looking up trash.

+I also highly advise you to use Annie as it has a much larger community.

 ## Why aren't you using Annie instead?
 **Annie** broke for sometime and my discord server frequently uses it.
 I am the only capable developer there so I checked out **Annie**'s code, port over its functionalities